 Comprehensive student files are maintained by the Registrar for all students during their time at College.
 Files are comprised of forms relating to the student’s participation at College (e.g. application form, pastoral reference, records of interviews and academic transcripts).

-Student files are stored as both hard copies and in computerised form.
+Student files are stored in both hard copy and computerised form.

-Computer Files are stored on an Access database that lists all personal data, academic results and enrolments.
+Computer Files are stored on the CollegeWorx Student Portal database and relevant documents uploaded there.
 These are backed-up regularly by the Technology Services Department: